benhulan/advanced-nodejs/README.md

  - Some file names have been changed from the original for camelCase consistency
  - References to the host instructional platform have been removed
  - `node_modules` is intentionally included in the git repo to understand the mock `find-me` package
- - `node stringDecoder.js` does not work on newer versions of NodeJS
  - `https.js` includes instructions to generate SSL certifcate for signing. key.pem and cert.pem are gitignored by this repo
  - The following files contain lists of commands to be run within a node repl, or with the `node -p "[COMMAND]"` syntax
   - `url.js`
   - `os.js`
  - `inherits.js` does not really do anything useful but demonstrates the deprecated `util.inherits` method which you may encounter
  - `bigfile.txt` has been gitignored by this repo and must be generated with `node createBigFile.js` before attempting `serveBigFile` tests
- - `cluster.js` did not significantly increase performance over the `loadBalancer.js` file, perhaps because of improvements in more recent versions of NodeJS than what was used in the original demo video
+ - `cluster.js` did not significantly increase performance over the `loadBalancer.js` file